ethereum/EIPs/EIPS/eip-n.md

 ## Abstract

 The current calldata pricing allows for significantly large blocks of up to 2.7 MB while the average block size is much smaller at 125 KB.
-This EIP proposes an adjustment in the Ethereum calldata price to accommodate higher transaction throughput while reducing the current maximum block size.
+This EIP proposes an adjustment in the Ethereum calldata price to handle higher transaction throughput while reducing the current maximum block size.
 This is achieved through adjusting calldata pricing, particularly for nonzero bytes, aligning with emerging data storage practices in the network, especially in the context of EIP-4844.